ctriandafillou/protocols/RNAtagseq.md

 ## Procedure:

-1. Control quality and quantity of RNA with Agilent Bioanalyzer
+1. Control quality and quantity of RNA by Nanodrop.
-    - Check RNA quality by running on the Agilent Bioanalyzer
+    - Record total RNA concentration for each sample (using a Nanodrop; more accurate quantitation will be done later).
-    - Place 0.5-5 ug of total RNA in a tube.
-For large numbers of samples, the input per sample could be reduced as to not exceed the maximum input of RiboZero (5ug) at step 5.
-Since about 25% of the input remains prior to adaptor ligation, less than 20ug total RNA per pool (end of step 4) is recommended.
-For smaller number of samples, higher input is recommended to ensure sufficient material remains after rRNA depletion.
+    - For each sample, aliquot 1-5 ug of total RNA into a tube.
     - Increase the volume to 30uL with Nuclease free water
     - Add 2uL of SUPERase-IN (20U/uL)
     - Final total volume = 32uL (25ng/uL)